Back to Guides

 With the voucher applied, the couple can expect to pay $2,498 for round-trip flights between Edmonton and Puerto Vallarta.

-It’s worth noting here that Passenger 2 pays $399 instead of the $119 charged for a domestic itinerary, since that is the cost that corresponds to flights to Mexico with the WestJet RBC World Elite Mastercard voucher.
+It’s worth noting here that Passenger 2 will pay $399 instead of the $119 charged for a domestic itinerary, since this is the cost that corresponds to flights to Mexico (and other international destinations) when using the WestJet RBC® World Elite Mastercardǂ voucher.

 Without a voucher applied, the couple would have to pay $3,544 for the same flights.

-In this case, they’d wind up saving over $1,000, which is well above the cost of the credit card’s annual fee.
+In this case, the couple could save over $1,000 by using the voucher, an amount well above the cost of the credit card’s annual fee.

-Once again, it’s worth noting that the “Other ATC” with the voucher applied amount to $204, while they’re only $164 without the voucher.
-There’s also a surcharge of $114.98 per passenger, which is waived for Passenger 2 with the voucher applied.
+Once again, it’s worth noting that the “Other ATC” amount with the voucher applied was $204, while it drops to $164 without the voucher.
+There’s also a surcharge of $114.98 per passenger, which is waived for Passenger 2 when the voucher is applied.

 Booking Last-Minute Flights

 Sometimes, travellers are forced to book last-minute flights to deal with personal or business matters.
-To add to what might an already unpleasant or urgent situation, cash fares for imminent flights are usually quite high.
+To add another level of stress to what might already be unpleasant or urgent situation, cash fares for imminent flights are usually quite high.

 For example, suppose you and your partner have an urgent matter to deal with in Montreal, and you need to be on the next flight out of Calgary that departs just a few hours from now.
 Without a voucher applied, you’re looking at around $2,787 for the two of you, with a return flight scheduled for the next day.

-However, upon recalling that you have an annual round-trip companion voucher available from your credit card, you’ll see the total cost of your trip drop to $1,715 with it applied, which winds up saving over $1,000.
+However, upon recalling that you have an annual round-trip companion voucher available from your credit card, you’ll see the total cost of your trip drop to $1,715 with it’s applied, which winds up saving you over $1,000.

 While paying this much for a round-trip flight within Canada is still a tough pill to swallow, you’d at least be squeezing good value out of your voucher.

-Once again, it’s worth noting that the “Other ATC” amount to $160 with the voucher applied, and just $120 without it, which suggests that there’s a $40 fee baked in when the companion voucher is applied.
+Once again, it’s worth noting that the “Other ATC” amount charged was $160 with the voucher applied,and just $120 without it, which suggests that there’s likely a fee baked in when the companion voucher is applied.

 Booking Long-Haul Routes